tlacaba/cse-110-user-page/index.md

 ## Lessons Learned in CSE 110

 An interesting lesson that I have already learned in my CSE 110 course was that there is a large distinction between software _development_ and software _engineering_.
-An [article](https://www.mtu.edu/cs/undergraduate/software/what/) posted by Michigan State states:
+An [article (external link)](https://www.mtu.edu/cs/undergraduate/software/what/) posted by Michigan State states:

 > **Software engineering** is the branch of computer science that deals with the **design, development, testing, and maintenance of software applications**.
 Software engineers apply engineering principles and knowledge of programming languages to build software solutions for end users.